 This happens to me a lot.
-I go to the occult shop or the herb store and I have to buy large quantity of the herb.
+I go to the occult shop or the herb store and I have to buy a large quantity of an herb.
 Some places only sell herbs by the ounce and often we need a pinch.
 In the occult shops they are often sold in bags that cannot be properly sealed.
 Buying glass jars can be expensive, especially when you need many of them.
 This is when I use baby food jars.
 Whenever I know anyone who has a baby, I ask them to save the jars for me.
-There are the regular small jars but there are also taller jars.
-These have good tight fitting lids and can be easily labeled.
+These jars have good tight fitting lids and can be easily labeled.

 Steam the labels off and boil them for a few minutes to sterilize them (don’t forget the lids!) and there you have the perfect jar.

 If you can’t get a hold of used baby food jars, you can look for jars at second hand stores for canning jars.
 I usually don’t recommend dollar store jars because they can’t be boiled.
-But if you are storing an herb you can’t ingest, then these are okay to use.
+But if you are storing an herb you won’t ingest, then these are okay to use.
 (Be sure to label your jars well!)